my-telegram-bots/Pixiv_bot/docs/s.md

       <blockquote>
         Here you can customize the bot's return message format
         <br>
-        Here please make sure that your custom format is not too long, messages that are too long will not be sent.
+        Please pay attention to the number of words in your customized text format, messages that are too long will not be sent.
       </blockquote>
       <div id="template">
         <p style="text-align: center;">Default template (click to apply)</p>